sachinthaaaf/PhishScan-AI/README.md

 PhishScan is an AI-powered phishing email detection system that leverages machine learning, natural language processing (NLP), and real-time URL threat intelligence via the VirusTotal API.
 It is designed as a lightweight forensic and educational tool to classify emails as phishing or legitimate and to analyze embedded URLs for malicious content.

-This project was developed as part of the SIT326 – Advanced Network Analytics and Forensics (High Distinction Task).

 ---